prasanvb/Java/Readme/course5.md

 - Not sorted by default
 - Allows duplicate elements
 - Constructs an empty list with an initial capacity of ten.
+- Need fast random access to elements
+- Perform more read operations than write operations

 ### L1:  Basic ArrayList Operations